 Facebook Privacy Settings: Check and change your privacy settings on Facebook today

-What’s a privacy-conscious social media user to do if they don’t want to delete Facebook entirely, but do want to secure their account from outside meddling?
+So what’s a privacy-conscious social media user to do if they don’t want to delete Facebook entirely, but do want to secure their account from outside meddling?
 Allow us to explain.

 Related: How to download your Facebook data

 But first, it might be time to change your Facebook password.
 Fortunately, the process is really straightforward.

 To change your Facebook password, go to Settings > Security and login > Change password.
 Easy.

 Facebook Privacy Settings: The basics explained

 The infamous Facebook/Cambridge Analytica affair highlighted just how important it is to keep track of the apps you use − or have used in the past − that are connected to your Facebook account through Facebook Login.
 This is because the data was gathered through an app called ‘thisisyourdigitallife’, which allowed people to log in to it using their Facebook account.